 It’s one of the worst feelings: you take your clothes out of the dryer and they no longer fit.
-There’s a distinctive interaction between clothes and the dryer which causes the shrinkage – not all clothes shrink, and not all materials shrink — let’s examine why and how this happens.
+There’s a distinctive interaction between certain clothing and the dryer which results in shrinkage — not all clothes shrink, and not all materials shrink.
+Let’s examine why and how this happens.

 Cotton, water, and heat

 When the clothes are washed, they soak up a lot of water, swelling up.
-Then, under the heat of the dryer, they dry and shrink to their normal size, and then start curling up, which makes them smaller than they originally were.
+Then, under the heat of the dryer, they dry and shrink to their normal size.
+However, as they continue to dry, they start curling up, which makes them smaller than they originally were.
 The water molecules also act as a lubricant between the cellulose molecules, easing the way they get close to each other.
-This effect is strongest for fibers which absorb water very well, especially cotton, linen, and wool.
+This effect is strongest for fibers which absorb water very well, such as cotton, linen, and wool.
 Some manufacturers will add a layer of protection against this, but that’s another story.

 Contrary to popular belief, this isn’t the end of the story.
 It’s not just heat which does the trick — it’s also the tumbling.
-The tumbling causes fiber reversion, shrinking the clothes.
-To make it worse, this also decreases the life of the fabric.
+The tumbling causes fibers to constrict, shrinking the clothes.
+To make things worse, this also decreases the life of the fabric.
 So at the end of the day, a combination of heat and tumbling can have devastating results for your clothes.

 How to prevent clothes from shrinking in the dryer